IngSW24/easymotion/README.md

 - On MacOS and Linux, the file will be located at `/etc/hosts`
 - On Windows, the file will be located at `C:\Windows\System32\Drivers\etc\hosts`

-You need to add the following line to the bottom of the file.
+You need to add the following lines to the bottom of the file.

 ```
 127.0.0.1 easymotion.devlocal